AdobeDocs/analytics-2.0-apis/reporting-tricks.md

 # Analytics API Reporting Tips

+This article provides an example of how to create API requests compatible with Analysis Workspace.
+Following this example, you can use Analysis Workspace to make additional requests after seeing how it works.

-This document provides tips for using Analytics 2.0 APIs to view reports from Analysis Workspace and for using the **Try it out** feature in the Swagger interface.
-The Analytics 2.0 APIs power the Analysis Workspace project.
-Analysis Workspace includes a debugger that allows you to view the different API requests it makes.
-This debugger is helpful in learning how to craft report requests and in exploring Analytics 2.0 APIs.
+This example includes the **Try it out** feature in the Swagger interface.
+It also includes using the Analysis Workspace debugger tool, which allows you to view the different API requests it makes.
+This debugger is helpful in understanding report requests and in exploring Analytics 2.0 APIs.

 ## Running a report from Analysis Workspace